 A campaign this ambitious required an equally ambitious launch experience.
 VCU’s Office of Development and Alumni Relations was tasked with producing a bold, immersive and highly memorable launch experience — one that reflects the university’s ambition, amplifies its voice, and powerfully brings its campaign pillars to life.
-The event experience at the Siegel Center a first-of-its-kind at VCU.
+The event experience at the Siegel Center was a first-of-its-kind at VCU.
 The experience featured strategic activations that brought the campaign’s four pillars to life and utilized an engaging blend of formal production and dynamic moments, from on-stage storytelling to immersive zones and unexpected audience interactions.
 The event was a success bringing together more than 400 donors, alumni, community members and students.

 The launch event followed the four-step process and included a period of research, planning, implementation and evaluation.